 Privacy

 The privacy of residents living nearby has been respected.
-The setup of the cameras makes sure that the surrounding residential addresses are not captured by the cameras.
+The set-up of the cameras makes sure that the surrounding residential addresses are not captured by the cameras.

 If you cannot expand the sections above, try refreshing your browser.